pozil/legacy-api-scanner/README.md

 The scanner inspects the `ApiTotalUsage` event logs and lists outdated API calls with their API type and versions.

+**ℹ️&nbsp;&nbsp;Disclaimer:** this tool is not officialy supported by Salesforce and is provided as-is without any warranties.

 ## Instructions

 1. Clone this repository and navigate to the project folder: